- Currituck County High School

 Q3.
 What does this article suggest to you about the distribution of power in our democracy?

 AP Gov. Blog # 1.Posted by JOANNA BLUME on 8/28/2022

 Blog Week 1:

 Welcome back for your senior year!
 I will post a blog every other Sunday on a topic related to our readings, discussions and course objectives.
 It will be YOUR responsibility to comment on the article BEFORE Friday at midnight.
-Each comment will be at least 10 points.
-Comments posted after Friday at midnight but before Monday will be docked 3 points; comments posted after the Sunday deadline will be docked 5 points.
+Each comment will be worth 10 points.
+Comments posted after Friday at midnight will be subject to the late work policy.
 Responding to each post is not an option.
 I expect each and every one of you to comment on each and every topic.
-To get full credit you also must read the article and react to all questions posed in the blog post.
-Failure to do so will take 3 points from your grade.
-I also insist that you use correct spelling, punctuation, grammar.
+To get full credit, you also must read the article and react to all questions posed in the blog post.
+Failure to do so will result in points being deducted from your grade.
+I also insist that you use correct spelling, punctuation, and grammar.